 What is the address mapping scheme?
 Can I customize the address mapping scheme for the HMC?

 The user can select a specific address mapping scheme so that access of the HMC vaults and banks is optimized for the characteristics of the request address stream.
 If the request address stream is either random or generally sequential from the low-order address bits, the host can choose to use one of the default address map modes offered in the HMC.
 The default address mapping is based on the maximum block size chosen in the address map mode register.
 It maps the vault address toward the less significant address bits, followed by the bank address just above the vault address.
 This address mapping algorithm is referred to as “low interleave,” and forces sequential addressing to be spread across different vaults and then across different banks within a vault, thus avoiding bank conflicts.
-See Memory Addressing on page 43 of attached specification document.

-What is are the current HMC configurations?
+What are the current HMC configurations?

 What is the deal with timing in the HMC?

 All in-band communication across a link is packetized.
 There is no specific timing associated with memory requests, and responses can generally be returned in a different order than requests were made because there are multiple independent vaults, each executing independently of the others.
-Page 14 of attached document.

 Can I implement my own logic in the HMC logic die?